trueos/trueos-docs/trueos-handbook/preinstall.rst

-.. warning:: It is important to **not** choose to install |trueos| into any of the three Windows partitions at the :ref:`Disk Selection Screen` of the installer.
+.. warning:: It is important to **not** choose to install |trueos| into any of the three Windows partitions at the :ref:`Disk Selection` screen of the installer.
 It is a good idea to write down the sizes of all of the partitions so the free space is recognizable when the |trueos| installer displays the current partitions.